Speaker: Rev. Barnaby Feder

 Beloved Community

 ON SITE & ZOOM.
 MLK’s dream for us has Christian roots and a growing appeal in UU World, as evidenced by its central position in the proposed 8th Principle.
-But how is it defined and why are some UU’s afraid that it is a code … read more.
+But how is it defined and why are some UU’s afraid that it is a code word for de-emphasizing our commitment to personal freedom of belief? … Continue reading Beloved Community

 Christmas Morning Quiet Meditation